avssk/twitter-sentiment-analysis/README.md

 # Twitter Sentiment Analysis

-a simple app for sentiment analysis.
+a simple web app for sentiment analysis of tweets.

 ## Python Libraries
 The code in this repository assumes the following python libraries are installed: